 Registration lease times can vary depending on the extension - some domain names you can register for up to 10 years at a time.
 The standard period you can register .com.au, net.au, .org.au, .asn.au or .id.au names is 2 years.
 That is another myth we can bust - you cannot buy a domain name forever; however, you can continually renew registration to maintain control over it.

-While the term "buying a domain name" is also commonly used in relation to purchasing an existing name registered to someone else; again, the purchaser isn't buying the domain name as such, just acquiring the rights to get a lease on that name and re-register it.
+While the term "buying a domain name" is also commonly used in relation to purchasing an existing name registered to someone else; again, the purchaser isn't buying the domain name as such, just acquiring the rights to maintain a lease on that name and continue to re-register it as each period ends - this is called renewal.

 However, this situation certainly doesn't discourage the practice and the domain name buying and selling industry (more accurately known as trading) is a booming multi-billion dollar business, with some existing website names being purchased and sold for millions of dollars each.